What is the MTHFR mutation?

 -

-Its impact on fertility in men and women as well as on the proper development of pregnancy (which is what matters to us here).
-In men, too high a level is correlated with the quality of spermatozoa: azoospermia, asthenospermia (less mobility and more atypical shape) - or in women (essential for metabolism and hormonal balance), too high a level is linked to certain pregnancy complications (premature babies, complications at delivery, low birth weight, miscarriages).
+Its impact on fertility in both men and women, as well as on healthy pregnancy development (which is what we're concerned with here).
+In men, too high a level is correlated with the quality of spermatozoa: azoospermia, asthenospermia (less mobility and more atypical shape) - or in women (essential for metabolism and hormonal balance), too high a level is linked to certain pregnancy complications (premature babies, childbirth complications, low birth weight, miscarriages).
 Timmermans S, Jaddoe VW, Hofman A, Steegers-Theunissen RP, Steegers EA.
 Periconception folic acid supplementation, fetal growth and the risks of low birth weight and preterm birth: the Generation R Study.
 Br J Nutr.
 2009 Sep;102(5):777-85. doi: 10.1017/S0007114509288994.
 Epub 2009 Mar 30.
 PMID: 19327193.

-Homocysteine can be recycled into either methionine or cysteine to give glutathione, the main antioxidant of the human body!
-You understand the importance of its recycling.
-Indeed, a lack of vitamin B6 (essential for the transformation into cysteine), methyl-B9 and methyl-B12 (vitamin B in their active form) is directly correlated to an increase in homocysteine because without them the recycling of homocysteine cannot take place.
-Vitamins B9, B12 and B6 work together and synergistically, it makes much more sense to take all 3 if supplementing than alone.
+Homocysteine can be recycled into either methionine or cysteine to produce glutathione, the body's main antioxidant!
+The importance of recycling is obvious.
+In fact, a lack of vitamin B6 (essential for transformation into cysteine), methyl-B9 and methyl-B12 (B vitamins in their active form) is directly correlated with a rise in homocysteine, since without them homocysteine recycling cannot take place.
+Since vitamins B9, B12 and B6 work synergistically together, it makes much more sense to take all 3 when supplementing than to take them on their own.

-We are not all equal in our ability to transform vitamin B9 (folates, folic acid) into methylated vitamin B9 because of this famous genetic mutation.
+We are therefore not all equal in our ability to transform vitamin B9 (folates, folic acid) into methylated vitamin B9 due to this famous genetic mutation.

-If you are wondering about your genotype, you can of course do a genetic test or, as a first step, a homocysteine dosage which is a good reflection of your methylation capacity.
-The optimal level is 7 and not just xtagstartz 10 (a more targeted value than many labs).
-As with all reactions in the human body, there is a fine balance, too much methylation is not good either.
+If you're wondering about your genotype, you can of course carry out a genetic test or, as a first step, a homocysteine assay, which is a good reflection of your methylation capacity.
+The optimum level is 7 and not simply xtagstartz 10 (a more targeted value than many labs).
+As with all reactions in the human body, there's a fine balance: too much methylation isn't good either.